 Rowenta DW5080 Focus Review

-Pros: Great glide, steam output, precise
+Pros: Great glide, decent steam output, precise for buttons and pleats

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-The soleplate also has more numerous and evenly distributed steam holes than any of the other models we tested, meaning that steam is better used and dispersed.
+The soleplate also has more numerous and evenly distributed steam holes than any other models we tested, meaning that steam is better used and dispersed.
 This amount of steam makes the Focus feel very efficient in pressing garments and lends plenty of power for quickly dealing with stubborn wrinkles.
 Speaking of power, the Focus' burst of steam button packs such a punch that you can feel the iron trying to lift off the board.

 Ease of Use

-The Focus scored an 8 in our ease of use testing, sharing the top score with the other Rowenta model we tested.
-It was also noticeably better than the worst scoring model, which earned a 5.
-It is one of the lighter models we tested, weighing in at just 3.4 pounds.
+During our ease of use testing, we paid special attention to cord design, handling, and filling.
+Overall, the Focus performs very well in this metric and is one of the lighter models we tested, weighing in at just 3.4 pounds.
 The handle is well designed with a nice ergonomic shape that doesn't tire out your hand.
-The opening for the water tank has a curved slot that acts a funnel, reducing splashback while filling the water tank.
-It also allows you to tilt the iron when you're filling it, making it easy to fill it directly from a sink faucet, even if you have a very shallow sink.
+The opening for the water tank has a curved slot that acts as a funnel, reducing splashback while filling the water tank.
+It also lets you tilt the iron when you're filling it, making it easy to fill it directly from a sink faucet, even if you have a very shallow sink.
 A yellow light on the side of the iron lights up to indicate when it has reached your desired temperature and when you can start ironing.

-The Focus' controls are straightforward and easy to use.
+The controls on the Focus are easy to use.
 A dial below the handle allows you to set the temperature based on what kind of fabric you're ironing.
-Another dial on the handle itself adjusts steam output.
-Two buttons that can be easily pressed with a thumb control the burst of steam function and allow you to spray some mist in front of the iron.
-There is also a small self clean button, but it feels like the powerful burst of steam function is more than enough to blast away calcium deposits.
+A dial below the handle adjusts steam output.
+Two buttons easily pressed by the thumb control the burst of steam function and mister.
+There is a small self-clean button, but it feels like the powerful burst of steam function is more than enough to blast away calcium deposits.